TumiLabsJN/rumiaifinal/documentation_migration/FutureDevelopments/Stage8MVP_Reports.md

   • Formula 8: The Expert Interview Format
   • Formula 9: The Before-After Journey

-Each 2-page report includes:
-  • Proof with numbers (engagement differences)
-  • Second-by-second execution guide
-  • Pre-post checklist

-**Would you like to review a sample report?** Contact us at [email]

 **Dynamic Fields**:
 | Template Field | Source | JSON Field/Calculation | Data Type | Example |
 |----------------|--------|------------------------|-----------|---------|
 | Hashtag (in intro text) | Config | CLI parameter `--hashtag` | String | "#nutrition" |
 | Duration Bucket ranges (3 buckets) | Stage 1 | Top 3 buckets from `winning_buckets` in winner_analysis.json | String (array) | "13-18s", "18-33s", "33-60s" |
 | Formula names (9 formulas) | Stage 7 | `pattern_name` from winning_formulas.json (3 per bucket) | String (array) | "The Question Hook Formula", etc. |

+---

+#### What Each Report Contains

+Each 2-page report includes:
+  • Proof with numbers (engagement differences)
+  • Second-by-second execution guide
+  • Pre-post checklist

+**Would you like to review a sample report?** Contact us at [email]

 **Decision**: ✅ Minimal Page 3 with report distribution list and sample report offer.
 "How to Use These Reports", "What Makes These Reports Effective", and "Next Steps" sections removed (onboarding material, not recurring report content).